 How to Enable Screen Time for Families

-- Open the Settings app on your iPhone or iPad
+- Open the Settings app and tap on your name

 How to Add a Child to Your Account